Sheikh Zayed Grand Mosque

 Entering the Grand Mosque is like entering a world where history, spirituality, and architecture unite harmoniously.
 The mosque has 82 white domes, 1,000 columns, and the largest hand-knotted carpet in the world.
 There are sparkling crystal chandeliers of Swarovski that are suspended above to give a majestic and serene atmosphere.

 The mosque is a dream of a photographer, especially around sunset when the building shines with soft golden lights.
 This historic site targets every type of visitor regardless of religious background and invites them to share in cultural dialogue and appreciate each other.
-It is where to marvel, to study, and to experience the tranquility that the walls appear to emit.
+It is a place to marvel, to study, and to experience the tranquility that seems to radiate from its walls.

 Most Suitable Time To Visit And Local Attractions